jjw2/SDC_Term1_P2/README.md

 To train the model, I used the Adam Optimizer used in the Udacity classroom sessions.
 I experimented with various parameters, but settled on the following:

-- **Epochs** - 10
+- **Epochs** - 6
-    - Generally, the network appeared to plateau in accuracy within the first 5-7 epochs, and would fluctuate afterwards.
-I kept the number of epochs at 10 to avoid overtraining.
+    - Generally, the network appeared to plateau in accuracy within the first 5-7 epochs - as shown in the learning curve below - and would fluctuate afterwards.
+I tried to vary the amounts of dropout in the network to cause training and validation accuracy converge (i.e.: preven overfitting), but this was about as close as I could get.
+Based on the curve below, I kept the number of epochs at 6 to prevent overtraining.

+![alt text][image10]

+Note that the learning curve shown in the jupyter notebook contains fewer epochs; the above curve was generated first to determine the number of epochs to run.

 - **Batch Size** - 128
     - I didn't experiment much with this.